wendisha/virtual_blood_bank/NOTES.md

+This notes refer to the initial idea of the app, which had to be modified to meet the project requirements.
+This notes will be used as reference for future growth of the app.

 Description:
     -Virtual Blood Bank only handles whole blood donations for now, not Platelet, Plasma or Double Red Blood Cells donations. (freq: 56 days)
     -A user is able to log in as an donor (individual) or recipient (health care center)